shehreendheda/katacoda-scenarios/createslo/intro.md

 The app is built using a Spree (Ruby on Rails) framework along with Flask (Python) microservices for handling coupon codes and ad services and is brought online using a docker container image.

 Before you begin, open in a new window/tab the Datadog account/organization that was created for you by learn.datadoghq.com.
-(To open the correct Datadog organization, you can click **Join Account** in the email you received in The Learning Environment lesson.)
+(To open the correct Datadog organization, you can click **Join Account** in the email you received from learn.datadoghq.com.)

 When you are ready to start, click **Start Scenario**.